Linaro/uadk/docs/wd_design.md

     typedef struct wd_dev_mask    wd_dev_mask_t;
 ```

-MAX_ACCELS is predefined in libwd.
+MAX_ACCELS is predefined in *wd.h*.
 Now MAX_ACCELS is 512 that means 512
 accelerators are supported in the same time.
 Each accelerator could be denoted
 by one bit.
 So 512 bits could be covered by 16 words.
 These 16 words are the
 masks, *wd_dev_mask_t*.
-If more accelerators need to be supported, just extend
+If more accelerators need to be supported, libwd could
-the value of MAX_ACCELS in WarpDrive.
-The lowest bit indicates the hardware
+extend the value of max accelerators automatically.
+The lowest bit indicates
-accelerator 0.
+the hardware accelerator 0.

 ***int wd_get_accel_mask(char \*alg_name, wd_dev_mask_t \*dev_mask);***